 Office 365 Enterprise Versions

 There are also three versions of Office 365 for enterprise companies.
-These plans tend to be a little more expensive, but they do offer some additional bits of functionality.
+These plans tend to be a little more expensive, but they do offer some additional functionality.

 - Unlimited OneDrive storage